Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: SCALAR-INDUCED GRAVITATIONAL WAVES

-In the case of positive coupling, the peak $k_{form}\sim10^{17}\mathrm{Mpc^{-1}}$ corresponds to $f\sim10^2\mathrm{Hz}$, which is high-frequency gravitational wave.
-In Fig. (\ref{GWTQ}), we plot the SIGWs and related observation constraints of the Starobinsky potential formation in the form of local positive coupling, the peak curve lies in the allowed region of the observational constraints by the ET, CE, and NEMO results.
+In the case of positive coupling, with the parameter values correspond to Eq. (\ref{CS1}), the peak $k_{form}\sim10^{17}\mathrm{Mpc^{-1}}$ corresponds to $f\sim10^2\mathrm{Hz}$, which lies in the high-frequency gravitational wave band.
+In Fig.~\ref{GWTQ}, we plot the SIGWs for the Starobinsky potential with local positive coupling, along with the relevant observational constraints.
+The peak curve lies in the allowed region of the observational constraints by the Einstein Telescope(ET) \cite{Hild:2010id}, Cosmic Explorer(CE) \cite{LIGOScientific:2016wof}, and NEMO \cite{Ackley:2020atn} results.

-In Fig. (\ref{GWOX}), we plot the SIGWs and related observation constraints of the Starobinsky potential formation in the form of local negative coupling, the peak $k_{form}\sim10^{13}\mathrm{Mpc^{-1}}$ corresponds to $f\sim10^{-2}\mathrm{Hz}$. the peak curve lies in the allowed region of the observational constraints by the Taiji, LISA, and TianQin results.
-In addition, Fig. (\ref{KKLTGW}) corresponds to SIGWs formed by KKLT potentials with local negative coupling, the peak corresponds to $f\sim7.75\cdot10^{-10}\mathrm{Hz}$. the SIGWs curve lies in the allowed region of the observational constraints by the FAST, SKA, and NANOGrav results.
+In Fig.~\ref{GWOX}, we plot the SIGWs and related observational constraints of the Starobinsky potential with local negative coupling, with the parameter values correspond to Eq. (\ref{NC}), the peak $k_{form}\sim10^{13}\mathrm{Mpc^{-1}}$ corresponds to $f\sim10^{-2}\mathrm{Hz}$. the peak curve lies in the allowed region of the observational constraints by the Taiji \cite{Hu:2017mde}, LISA \cite{LISA:2017pwj}, and TianQin \cite{TianQin:2015yph} results.
+In addition, Fig.~\ref{KKLTGW} shows the SIGWs generated from the KKLT potential with local negative coupling, with the parameter values correspond to Eq. (\ref{KKLTCS}).
+The peak frequency is $f\sim7.75\cdot10^{-10}\mathrm{Hz}$. which lies in the allowed region of the observational constraints by the FAST \cite{Nan:2011um}, SKA \cite{Janssen:2014dka}, and NANOGrav \cite{NANOGrav:2020bcs} results.